crypto-org-chain/chain-docs/docs/transaction.md

 # Transaction

-Basic (unencrypted / non-shielded) Types:
+Basic (unencrypted / non-shielded) Types (note that all these types should also contain metadata, such as network ID):

 * TransferTx: UTXO-based transfer of funds, takes UTXO inputs, creates UTXO outputs
 * DepositStakeTx: takes UTXOs inputs, deposits them in the specified account's bonded amount